IsaaColomer/PlatformerGame/README.md

 # Forest Jump

 ## Description
-This is the release version (Beta) of a platformer game developed by Isaac's.
+This is the final release version of a platformer game developed by Isaac's.
 The game takes place in a dark forest, full of mysteries and platforms to jump on and over.
 Will you reach the very end?